izivkov/CasioGShockSmartSync/README.md

 # Supported Watches

-The app will try to connect and addopt to any watch that wants to connect to it.
-Surprisingly, many Casio models will work "right off the bat".
+The app will try to connect and addopt to any Casio watch that wants to connect to it (not just GShock).
+Surprisingly, many models will work "right off the bat".
 Here are some watches which are reported to work with the app:

 G(M)W-5600, G(M)W-5000, GA-B2100, GST-B500, MSG-B100, G-B001, GBD-800 and GBD-H1000 (Partial support), MRG-B5000, GCW-B5000, most Edifice watches.